The Boy, the Mole, the Fox and the Horse

 The Boy, the Mole, the Fox and the Horse is a 2019 illustrated book by Charlie Mackesy.
-It follows the developing friendship between the four titular protagonists.
+It follows the developing friendship between the four titular protagonists, which is continued in the sequel: Always Remember: The Boy, the Mole, the Fox, the Horse and the Storm (2025).

 Summary

 The story is constructed as a series of conversations between the title characters.
 A boy who feels lonely and uncertain about life wanders through a wilderness, first meeting a mole, then a fox, and finally, a horse.
 Together, the four experience nature — rivers, storms, open fields — and share thoughts about love, belonging, and hope.
+The author has said about the book: "I mentioned in the introduction that the book is for anyone, whether they are eight or eighty, but what I did not expect was that eighty-year-olds would be reading it alongside their eight-year-old grandchildren.
+For me this is the dream."

 Reception

 The Boy, the Mole, the Fox and the Horse became a bestseller.
 It has been reviewed by James Lovegrove, in the Financial Times, and was included in his 2019 best picture book list.

 It was shortlisted for the 2020 British Book Awards Non-Fiction Lifestyle Book of the Year, is the 2019 Barnes & Noble Book of the Year, and won the 2019 Waterstones Book of the Year.